2019–20 Bury F.C. season

-The 2019–20 season covers the period from 1 July 2019 to 27 August 2019.
-It was Bury's 135th season since the club was founded in 1885, and their first back in League One following promotion from EFL League Two in the 2018–19 season.
+The 2019–20 season was Bury's 135th season since the club was founded in 1885, and their first back in League One following the promotion from EFL League Two in the 2018–19 season.
 Bury were expelled from the EFL on 27 August 2019, bringing their season to a premature end.

 Pre-season

 The Shakers announced a pre-season friendly against Blackburn Rovers.